Moesif/moesif-symfony1.4/README.md

 ```

-Update the filters.yml files in your application to enable capturing API calls.
+Add your filter to the `config/filters.yml` file in your application with

-`config/filters.yml`
+your Moesif Application Id.

 ```yaml
 MyCustomFilter: